Cricket Island Foundation’s approach to grantmaking is grounded in the following values:

 What it means to us: Honest communication with social change organizations, especially those that are youth-led, to ensure that their insights, feedback, and experiences- not our egos- guide our work.

 What it looks like: Being straightforward and transparent with grantees and encouraging them to be the same with us because we’re all learning together.
-We bring that honesty to the table with other funders.

 What it means to us: Sharing power and partnering with social change organizations because we know we can’t-nor should we- go it alone.